Mauritians: Mauritian diaspora

 The Mauritian diaspora consists of Mauritian emigrants and their descendants in various countries around the world, mainly Great Britain (United Kingdom), Australia, New Zealand, Canada, France, Ireland and Belgium.

-Given the island's importance for international shipping routes and limited opportunities locally, Mauritian Creole people settled internationally before some of these countries were founded as nations.
+Given the island's importance for international shipping routes and limited opportunities locally, Mauritians settled internationally before some of these countries were founded as nations.
 For example, Mauritians settled on the continent of Australia before federation of the nation.
 Their ancestors and more recent migrants are now known as Mauritian Australians.
-Aboriginal people from islands south of the continent likewise settled in Australia.